1jour1vin

 Wine made from purchased grapes or juice

-Traditional alcoholic and malolactic fermentations, using the gravity principle to avoid pumping, which could be detrimental to the quality of the wine.
+Use of the principle of gravity to avoid any pumping that could be detrimental to the quality of the wine, traditional alcoholic and malolactic fermentation

 8 to 10 months in small stainless steel vats to preserve freshness